 - The Committee on the Global Financial System (CGFS) monitors the global financial system and, based on analyses, elaborates strategic recommendations to enhance the functioning of financial markets and the global financial system.

-- The Committee on Payment and Settlement Systems (CPSS) monitors and analyses developments in payment and settlement systems and prepares standards in this area.
+- The BIS Committee on Payments and Market Infrastructures (CPMI) monitors and analyses developments in payment systems and market infrastructures and prepares standards in this area.

 - The Markets Committee (MP) monitors and analyses the activities of financial markets.